High Welfare Matching Markets via Descending Price: Conclusion and Future Work

 Another direction involves reasonable stability assumptions and their impact on monetary mechanism design for matching.
 For example, a strategy profile seems somewhat unlikely if it allows for the following sorts of ``Stackelberg deviations'': participant $i$ announces a deviation strategy to all of their neighbors on the other side of the market, and those neighbors respond with their own deviations (perhaps best responses).

 Finally, the MM itself admits a number of possible variations.
 One additional benefit of the rebate payment rule is that it disincentivizes overbidding and under-asking, because participants do not need to strategically bid to capture value: the payment rule returns it to them as a rebate.
+But is $1/4$ the optimal rebate level?
+Our results seem to extend, and perhaps guarantee an even better welfare result, when the full payment is returned to bidders as a rebate.
+However, such a mechanism seems suspicious, as bidders can manipulate their bids significantly without penalty.
+Also interesting is the opposite extreme, a rebate of zero where all participants simply pay their bids.
+We conjecture that the zero-rebate MM also achieves a constant PoA in the nonnegative bids setting.

 A more sophisticated approach involves a two-part bid consisting of a reserve bid $b_{ij}$ and a ``surplus bid'' $\beta_{ij} \in (0,1)$ (respectively for askers, a reserve $a_{ji}$ and surplus $\alpha_{ji}$).
 When a match occurs at $p(t) = b_{ij} - a_{ij}$, the bidder receives a rebate of $\beta_{ij} p(t)$ while the asker receives a rebate of $\alpha_{ji} p(t)$.
 Perhaps a variant like this achieves a price of anarchy result, or a stability-based welfare guarantee, for the general setting.